mortymacs/mortymacs/content/about/_index.md

 888       888 "Y88888P" 888   T88b   888
 </pre>

-Hi, I'm Mort!<br>
-A passionate developer with 15 years of experience and a deep enthusiasm for open source.
-I have a strong technical background, particularly in C, C++, Go, Python, Lua, and Nix programming languages, as well as the GNU/Linux platform.
+I'm Morteza, a passionate developer with more than 15 years of experience and a deep enthusiasm for open source.
+I have a strong technical background, particularly in C/C++, Go, and Python programming languages, as well as the GNU/Linux platform.

 Feel free to contact me at [m@0t1.me](mailto:m@0t1.me)